DaycareSquare is an editorial directory for parents searching for daycare, preschool, and early childcare across the United States.

 We built DaycareSquare to be the page we wished we had found in week one.
 An editorial directory, in the old sense: a guide compiled by people who care more about being right than about being everywhere.
 A directory where the ranking is the ranking, where premium is clearly labeled, where cost ranges are sourced and dated, and where a daycare with three stars stays at three stars.

-We list 50,000+ programs across 3,200+ cities and towns.
-We add cost data from 11 state surveys and the Bureau of Labor Statistics.
-We talk to operators directly.
+We cover daycare across all 50 states and 121 metro areas, and we are adding more.
+Our cost ranges draw on the Bureau of Labor Statistics, Child Care Aware, and state cost surveys, plus operator submissions — every figure sourced and dated.
 We write everything in plain English.
 We do not run sponsored content.
 We do not run pop-ups.
 We do not sell your email.

 That is the whole thing.
 Thank you for trusting us with the search.